WayneKim92/react-native-fresh-flatlist/README.md

 | `list`        | `T[]`               | Fetched list data.
 Calculated cumulatively within FreshFlatList                                |
 | `isLastPage`  | `boolean`           | If you enter true in isLastPage, fetch will not occur even if the end of the list is reached.  |

+### `FYI`
+The base of this component is FlatList, so FlatListProps can be used, but the following props cannot be used.
+- **'data'** : Fetch data is being accumulated inside the component.
+- **'onEndReached'** : When onEndReached is reached, the fetching logic is used internally.
+- **'keyExtractor'** : The key is created internally using page, fetch data, and timestamp.

 ## Methods

 ### `FreshFlatListRef`